 It will give you close spectators a chance to explore Vietnamese history and culture from a contemporary perspective, with hundreds of performers, an interactive water stage, and state-of-the-art technology.

 The Quintessence of Tonkin covers six aspects of the cultural Tonkin: Poetry, Buddhism, Nostalgia, Music & Painting, Joy & Festivities.
-The show will bring you back to a pristine time, living in the old countryside of Vietnam, feeling the sacred atmosphere and the cultural crystallization of Northern Vietnam with thousands years of history.
+The show will bring you back to a pristine time, living in the old countryside of Vietnam, feeling the sacred atmosphere and the cultural crystallization of Northern Vietnam with thousands of years of history.

-Length: it is one-hour show
+Length: it is a one-hour show

 Is The Quintessence of Tonkin worth-seeing?